-In June 2018, the Nova Scotia Health Authority published a study titled Establishing a Baseline: Active Transportation and Health Indicators in the Halifax Region.
+The Nova Scotia Health Authority published a study titled Establishing a Baseline: Active Transportation and Health Indicators in the Halifax Region in June 2018.
 At the beginning of the report, Nova Scotia’s Medical Officer of Health, Dr. Trevor Arnason is quoted as saying:

 “Finding ways to identify AT specific indicators and to track and measure progress is essential to encouraging long-term and smart investment in AT.”

-The HCC played a role in the Establishing a Baseline research by being a member of the Active Transportation and Health Indicators Working Group and providing data for the report.
+We played a role in developing the Establishing a Baseline report by being a member of the Active Transportation and Health Indicators Working Group and providing data for the report.

 We purchased several Eco-Counter tube bike counters that have been used to do short-term counts in various locations in Halifax and Dartmouth, usually on streets where protected bike lanes or local street bikeways are proposed in HRM’s Integrated Mobility Plan.
-Eco-Counters are devices that connect to tubes that are laid in the street, which count each bicycle that passes over the tubes.
+Eco-Counters are devices that connect to tubes that are laid in the street, which count each person that cycles over the tubes.
 The data is made publically available on a website and the daily totals are tweeted at @bikehfxstats on Twitter, along with stats from permanent bike counters that are cut into the pavement along cycling routes.
 We have been working with the Halifax Regional Municipality to gather baseline data, with the intention of counting the number of people riding bikes on key streets after protected bike lanes have been implemented.

 Travis Fong completed the following research on bicycle share during the summer of 2015 as part of his Bachelor of Environmental Science and Sustainability at Dalhousie University.
 He concluded that the bicycle share would attract 1,500 annual members and 6,000 day users, and would require a capital investment of $1,500,000 and an ongoing operational subsidy of $86,000 per year.
 Click here to view the full report.